 Heather DiRenzo Chief Operating Officer

-Lucy Hudgins Purchasing & Facilities Specialist
+Randy White Program Supervisor – Financial Services

 Garfield Morgan IT Systems Technician

 MANAGEMENT OF INFORMATION SYSTEMS CONTINGENCY PLAN (MIS)

 ELCFV acknowledges Coalition information is vital to the growth and prosperity of the Coalition and therefore requires protection.
 Information resources such as email, application data, networks, and databases need to be properly managed and secured to maintain confidentiality, integrity, and availability.
 This plan serves to recognize the importance of the information resources throughout ELCFV.
 The IT Department will be responsible for the following: